victrme/Bonjourr/_locales/en/overview.md

 In a simple sentence, get a summary of you local current weather and forecast.

 🔗 Quick Links
-It wouldn't be a real startpage without bookmarks!
+It wouldn't be a real homepage without bookmarks!
 Bonjourr allows you to add your own bookmarks, change their icons and import your current bookmarks from your browser.

 🌘 Dark mode
 Just like on iOS, Bonjourr has a beautiful automatic dark mode.